-assist producers to reduce dependence on pesticides through pest identification and surveys, adoption of improved cultural management practices, strategic control methods and when practical, the use of biological control agents.
-The bureau provides oversight of grant funded programs including the IPM in Missouri Schools, Pesticide-Sensitive Crops Registry and US Forest Service pest surveys.
+IPM strategies anticipate pest problems and prevent them from reaching economically damaging levels.
+The goal of the IPM program is to assist producers in reducing their dependence on pesticides through pest identification and surveys, increasing adoption of improved cultural management practices and strategic control methods when practical and overseeing the use of biological control agents.
+The program administers the statutes involving the control of noxious weeds as well as the appointment of Johnson Grass Control Board members in their respective counties.
+The bureau provides oversight of grant funded programs including IPM in Missouri Schools, Pesticide-Sensitive Crops Registry and US Forest Service pest surveys.